Mecklenburgh Square

 Mecklenburgh Square is a Grade II listed square in Bloomsbury, London.
 The square and its garden were part of the Foundling Estate, a residential development of 1792–1825 on fields surrounding and owned by the Foundling Hospital.
 The square was named in honour of King George III's queen, Charlotte of Mecklenburg-Strelitz.
 It was begun in 1804, but was not completed until 1825.

-It is notable for the number of historic terraced houses that face directly onto the square and the Mecklenburgh Square Garden.
-Access to the garden is only permitted to resident keyholders, except when it is open to all visitors for Open Garden Squares Weekend.
+The area is renowned for its collection of well-preserved terraced houses that directly overlook the square and Mecklenburgh Square Garden.
+The garden itself is accessible only to residents holding a key, except during special occasions like the Open Garden Squares Weekend, when it is open to all visitors.

+In the face of proposals for its partial redevelopment, in 1938 the Georgian Group campaigned to preserve the square, staging a successful fundraising ball and fair in the gardens.
+The group aimed to ensure ‘that as many people as possible may see Mecklenburgh Square as it is now: one of the last perfect examples of Georgian architecture in London’.
+The square is perhaps best known as the home of some of the most celebrated writers of the early 20th century, including Virginia Woolf, who lived at no. 37.
+The square was damaged by enemy bombs in 1940.

 The garden was laid out between 1809 and 1810 as the centrepiece of the newly developed Mecklenburgh Square; buildings on the eastern side were designed by architect Joseph Kay.
 The 2 acre garden is made up of formal lawns, gravel paths, mature plane trees and other ornamental trees.
 It contains a children's playground, and a tennis court.
 The east side of the garden is planted with plants native to New Zealand.

 To the west is Coram's Fields, and to the east is Gray's Inn Road, a major local thoroughfare.
 Goodenough College is a postgraduate residence and educational trust on the north and south sides of the square, and operates an academic-oriented hotel on the east side.
 Russell Square tube station is located to the south-west of the square, and the railway termini King's Cross and St Pancras are a short walk north.

 Mecklenburgh Square, Brunswick Square and Coram's Fields are jointly listed Grade II on the Register of Historic Parks and Gardens.